Aug 15, 2025

 Live Assistance: Suitable for applications requiring continuous and dynamic interaction.

-Claude 3.5 Sonnet may not be the fastest (in my experience), but its focus on ethical responses and on consistent quality is unparalleled.
+Claude 4 Sonnet may not be the fastest as of now (in my experience), but its focus on ethical responses and on consistent quality is unparalleled.
 It makes any interaction safe and balanced.
 In my opinion, Claude is probably an easiest model to avoid any harmful content.
-Keep in mind that there are also several versions of this model avaliable, for example, Claude Sonnet 3.5!
+Keep in mind that there are also several versions of this model avaliable, for example, Claude Sonnet 4 or 3.7 Sonnet.

 Mental Health Chatbots: Provides safe and supportive responses for users seeking mental health advice.